lorcalhost/BTB-manager-telegram/README.md

 - Edit user configuration (`user.cfg` file)
 - Delete database file (`crypto_trading.db` file)
 - Display last 4000 characters of log file
-- 👷🏻‍♂️ WIP Display gains / current ratios in the database
+- Current stats (current coin, balance, ratios & more)

 The program's default behavior fetches Telegram `token` and `user_id` from [Binance Trade Bot]'s `apprise.yaml` file.
 Only the Telegram user with `user_id` equal to the one set in the `apprise.yaml` file will be able to use the bot.